kirkwat/sorting-analysis/README.md

-# CS 3353 Programming Project 2
+# Sorting Analysis - CS 3353 Project 2
-This repository was created and maintained by Kirk Watson.
+Developed and maintained by Kirk Watson.

-Student ID: 47876885

 Email: klwatson@smu.edu

+Class: Algorithms CS 3353 - Spring 2021

+Southern Methodist University

 ## Functionality
 This program tracks the speed of 6 different sorting algorithms while being used on data sets of different sizes and unique characteristics.